Sugar Consumption is “The New Smoking”

 Live in Your OcularPrime:

 So how much sugar consumption is too much?
-Naturally, it depends on how much fructose the liver can process.
-An active lifestyle will help your liver function properly, but today’s diets are filled with so much refined sugar, it’s hard to be sure what’s happen on our insides.
-You might think you’re drinking a healthy juice or eating a “low-fat” food, and you can still be overwhelmed by sugar.
+It depends on how much fructose the liver can process.
+An active lifestyle will help your liver function properly, but today’s diets are filled with so much refined sugar, it’s hard to be sure what’s happening on our insides.
+You might think you’re drinking a healthy juice or eating “low-fat” foods and your body can still be overwhelmed by sugar.

 So that’s all I’ll say for now.
 You can get a better explanation of this topic by watching Fed Up, a documentary which focuses on the cause of obesity in the United States.
 You can also keep track of the recent efforts of Dr. Robert Lustig, who’s researched the topic extensively.